- Are you wondering where are the best day hikes in Europe?

 You can check available hotels here:

-Just to wrap up this article, here are a few hints:
+Just to wrap up this article, here are a few hints about this amazing Polish mountain range:

 → Tatra National Park admission is paid - you'll be charged a few Polish zlotys at the beginning of the main trails.

-→ mapa-turystyczna.pl is great tool for planning your hiking trip.
+→ mapa-turystyczna.pl is great tool for planning your hiking trip in Polish mountains.
 It's in Polish, so you'll need to translate it with Google.
 This website is very helpful and convenient, I use it before every trip.

 → Trails are well marked, but it's essential to have a map.
 Your electronic devices may refuse to cooperate, but good old map will always come in handy in the mountains.